discreetlogcontracts/dlcspecs/Messaging.md

    * [`nb_signatures`:`signatures`]
    * [`bigsize`: `nb_outcomes`]
    * [`nb_outcomes`:`signatures`]
-Where the signatures are ordered the same as the nonces in their original `oracle_event`.
+Where the signatures are ordered the same as the nonces in their original `schnorr_attestation_scheme`.
 The outcomes should be the message signed, ordered the same as the signatures.

 ## Authors